VEXtraterrestrial-Dawgs/2020-rise-above/notes/2020-11 Meeting Notes.md

 ## Homework
 - Tavas will continue working on implementing motion planning into the program and update the driver control program to add Brad’s arm.
 - Brad will continue working on the robot.
--Athreya will continue to analyze the robot and think of strategies to get a completed stack.
+- Athreya will continue to analyze the robot and think of strategies to get a completed stack.

 ## Plan for Next Meeting
 Review Brad’s additions to the robot and other work we have done over the week.